ThomasCaud/js-infrastructure-tests/README.md

 * `yarn electron-start` or 'electron .' in order to launch the electron app
 * `yarn test` in order to launch unit tests
 * `yarn test-json` in order to launch unit tests and obtain results in json format
 * `yarn test-html` in order to launch unit tests and obtain results in html format.
 The obtain report is in the mochawesome-report folder.
+* `yarn test-coverage` in order to launch unit tests and get coverage info

 ## Milestone 1
 - [x] Tests on simple js file